xster/flutter-wiki/Desktop-shells.md

 ## Tooling

 Support for desktop in the `flutter` tool is a work in progress.
-To use any of the support, you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels), and you must enable the feature for your platform:
+To use it, you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) (or `dev` for macOS), and you must enable the feature for your platform:
 * `flutter config --enable-linux-desktop` to enable Linux.
 * `flutter config --enable-macos-desktop` to enable macOS.
 * `flutter config --enable-windows-desktop` to enable Windows.